-Black Ops II improves upon two elements that drove me absolutely batty in Black Ops; the artificial intelligence of your troops and the enemy's.
-No longer are you standing there having to act like Rambo against an army, you actually get help from your fellow NPC.
+Black Ops II improves upon two elements that drove me absolutely batty in Black Ops; the artificial intelligence of your troops and the enemy's intelligence.
+No longer are you standing there having to act like Rambo against an army, you actually get help from your fellow non-player characters (NPC).
 For example, when you're in the 80s raiding the Menendez home and up against heavy fire from Menendez's forces, you actually get help.
 When I ran up into his house's courtyard, my troops actually backed me up and got rid of some bad guys.
 Of course, I died several times trying to figure out the right places to hide, but each time I went one way my troops covered me to help out the best way they could.
 It was never the same way either, which speaks volumes about the improved A.I. .

 Moving along, all of you Quick Time Event haters are going to be happy with what Treyarch has done with Black Ops II.
 Regretfully for you, yes they still have QTE in the game, but it's not as often as in previous years.
 The QTE seems very balanced in this edition of Black Ops and it makes sense when it happens.
 Like I said at the beginning of the review, this doesn't feel like a gimmick.
 It will activate when it needs to activate, which is great.
 There will even be times where you anticipate it activating and it won't.
-It's fun game to play, especially when you're trained for those moments.
+It's a fun game to play, especially when you're trained for those moments.
 Again, the QTE seems very well-placed.
-I'm a huge Dragon's Lair/Heavy Rain gamer, so I welcome such times in the game.
+I'm a huge Dragon's Lair/Heavy Rain fan, so I welcome the QTE times in the game.

 So what about the presentation?
 Well, you get a vastly improved Black Ops engine with the sequel.
 This includes better details, lighting, shading and texture blending.
 You'll see all the improvements in the facial structure of the characters, which no longer looks like everyone is sweaty and gross.
 The jungle stage at the beginning really displays how improved/upgraded the Black Ops engine is on this go around of the series.
 The water effects alone will convince you of the hardwork that Treyarch put into improving the presentation of the game.
 Everything visually looks ten times better than the previous title.
 Vast landscapes that don't look cheap, better environments with a lot more life in them really make for a better graphical experience.